tsbrun/remote-woman-scraper-tool/NOTES.md

 We need jobs to be created by Scraper before we run #find_by_schedule so there will be an array for it to filter through
     # scrape before running any lists or filters
 Why does #find_by_schedule return nil?

+7. I want to refactor my code so that there is no "enter search criteria" option.
+The only way to filter is by schedule.